pencilzhang/MAC-light-field-saliency-net/README.md

 * Run python `augment.py` for data augmentation.

-* Convert GTs to the labels that can be entered into the Caffe network by running:
+* Convert GTs to the labels that can be entered into the Caffe network by running

    `./convert_labels.py ./data/train/GT_aug/ ./data/train/name.txt ./data/train/annotations/`

 * Copy the labels to the [val/annotations/](	/data/val/annotations/):
 `cp ./data/train/annotations/* ./data/val/annotations/`